MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports-quickstart-aw.md

 8. Select **Build** next to the **Connection string** box.

+## In Azure

 9. Go back to the Azure portal and select **SQL databases**.

 1. Select the Azure SQL database you created in the quickstart [Create an Azure SQL database sample  in the Azure portal](https://docs.microsoft.com/azure/sql-database/sql-database-get-started-portal).

 1. On the **Overview** tab, copy the value in the **Server name** box.

+## In Report Builder

 1. In Report Builder in the **Connection Properties** dialog box, under **Server name** paste the server name you copied.

 1. For **Log on to the server**, make sure **Use SQL Server Authentication** is selected, then type the user name and password you created in Azure for the sample database.

-1. Uder **Connect to a database**, select the drop-down arrow and select the database name you created in Azure.
+1. Under **Connect to a database**, select the drop-down arrow and select the database name you created in Azure.

 1. Select **Test Connection**.
 You see the **Test results** message that **Test connection succeeded**.